awsdocs/aws-xray-developer-guide/doc-source/xray-sdk-java-multithreading.md

-# Passing Segment Context between Threads in a Multithreaded Application<a name="xray-sdk-java-multithreading"></a>
+# Passing segment context between threads in a multithreaded application<a name="xray-sdk-java-multithreading"></a>

 When you create a new thread in your application, the `AWSXRayRecorder` doesn't maintain a reference to the current segment or subsegment [Entity](https://docs.aws.amazon.com/xray-sdk-for-java/latest/javadoc/com/amazonaws/xray/entities/Entity.html)\.
 If you use an instrumented client in the new thread, the SDK tries to write to a segment that doesn't exist, causing a [SegmentNotFoundException](https://docs.aws.amazon.com/xray-sdk-for-java/latest/javadoc/com/amazonaws/xray/exceptions/SegmentNotFoundException.html)\.